-Dr. Huang is currently on the Editorial Review Board of the Journal of Modern Project Management.
+Dr. Huang is currently on the Editorial Review Boards of the Journal of Modern Project Management, British Journal of Interdisciplinary Studies, and International Colloquium on Asian Business.
 He was also a member of the Editorial Review Boards of the Journal of Operations Management, Production and Operations Management, and Southern Business & Economic Journal.
 Dr. Huang has published numerous articles in journals including Decision Sciences, IIE Transactions, IEEE Transactions on Engineering Management, International Journal of Production Research, Annals of Operations Research, Manufacturing Review, Industrial Engineering, Industrial Management, Production and Inventory Management, and others.
 His article on just-in-time production published in Decision Sciences was selected as the recipient of the Stanley T. Hardy Best Paper Award.
 Dr. Huang also translated Professor Yasuhiro Monden's Toyota Production System in Chinese, which was published by the China Productivity Center in Taipei.